WGWG: History

 WGWG began operations on October 23, 1962, as WCIV, the third commercial outlet in Charleston.
 The original license was granted to WTMA-TV but the call letters were later changed to WCIV before it signed on.
 It took the NBC affiliation from WCBD-TV (known as WUSN-TV at the time), leaving that station to become a full-time ABC affiliate.
 The station was originally owned by First Charleston Corporation, led by Harold E. Anderson, who also owned WCCA-TV in Columbia and WCCB-TV in Montgomery, it was later sold in 1966 to the Washington Star Company.
 In 1976, businessman Joe Allbritton bought the Star and sold off the non-television assets in 1978 to form Allbritton Communications.

 In May 1994, Birmingham ABC affiliate WBRC was sold to New World Communications, which signed an affiliation agreement with eleven other stations which would become Fox affiliates.
-WBRC, along with Piedmont Triad ABC affiliate WGHP, were placed in a blind trust in the fall of 1994, as the FCC prohibited a company from owning more than twelve television stations at the time.
+WBRC, along with Piedmont Triad ABC affiliate WGHP, were placed in a blind trust in the fall of 1994, as the Federal Communications Commission (FCC) prohibited a company from owning more than twelve television stations at the time.
 Both stations were sold to Fox directly in July 1995, but Fox was forced to run WBRC as an ABC affiliate for over a year after the sale, as WBRC's affiliation contract with ABC did not expire until August 1996.
 Before WBRC became a Fox owned-and-operated station, Allbritton purchased WCFT-TV and WJSU-TV, and made them full power satellites of WBMA-LP; this prompted Allbritton to sign a groupwide affiliation deal with ABC which caused WCIV and Brunswick sister station WBSG-TV (now Ion Television O&O WPXC-TV) to become ABC affiliates.
 The latter had joined ABC as a semi-satellite of WJXX, which replaced WJKS as Jacksonville's ABC affiliate upon its 1997 sign-on).
 WCIV became an ABC affiliate on August 19, 1996; the NBC affiliation subsequently returned to WCBD on that day.
-The last NBC program to air on WCIV was an NBC Sunday Night Movie presentation of A Friend to Die For at 9 p.m.
-Eastern Time on August 18, while the first ABC program to air on the station was Good Morning America at 7 a.m.
-Eastern Time on August 19.